After blood cancer treatment ends

 What happens next?

 You will have follow-up appointments and possibly tests for some time after finishing treatment.
-This will vary depending on the type of blood cancer and the risk of relapse or long-term side effects.
+How long these continue for will vary depending on the type of blood cancer you had and the risk of relapse or long-term side effects.
 It’s very important to attend these appointments.

 You should also know if there’s anything you need to watch out for after treatment.
 Ask your healthcare team about symptoms, long-term side effects and future health implications.